RiosITP/Escape-Room/README.md

 - Groups
 - Setting up a World / Beginning a Narrative

 ### Assignments: (Due Next week)
-- Ideate Settings and flows: Each person, should follow the same steps from today’s workshop to either create a new world.
+#### Ideate Settings and flows:
+Each person, should follow the same steps from today’s workshop to either create a new world.
 Make it feel a little realer, and start thinking about players / characters.
-Next class we will exchange ideas and choose groups
+Next class we will exchange ideas and choose groups.

 Go into detail about how the environment is constructed.
 Where is in the room?
 Who was in the room?
 Who is in the room?